Queue-Fair/android/README.md

 Logging to Logcat is disabled by default, but you can enable it with QueueFairConfig.debug = true - but please make sure it is disabled for release versions of your app.

-Unlike our Server-Side Adapters, this Adapter does not download your queue settings from the Portal – rather you specify the queue system name you want to use, and the Passed Lifetime (which defaults to 20 minutes) in your code - so the Passed Lifetime setting in the Portal is ignored.
-Activation Rules are not relevant for any of our App adapters.
+Unlike our Server-Side Adapters, this Adapter does not download your queue settings file from the Portal.
+Activation Rules are not relevant for our App adapters so need not be downloaded, and the Passed Lifetime is instead obtained direct from our Queue Servers at the moment a Passed Cookie is to be created.

+You can override the Passed Lifetime from the Queue Servers with a parameter in code if you wish.

 Unlike our Server-Side Adapters, The Android adapter always works in SAFE_MODE - SIMPLE_MODE is not suitable for this use case.